PickTheKiwi/space-batalo/README.md

 ### BlueJ
 1. Open src folder in BlueJ

-### InteleJ
+### IntelliJ
-1. Open main folder in IntelleJ
+1. Open main folder in IntelliJ

 ### Other
-Look it up, I don't know so I can't tell you
+Look it up, I don't know, so I can't tell you